-Calvert Garden Club members donate a lot of time on the various community service projects that the Club sponsors.
+Calvert Garden Club members donate a lot of time to the various community service projects that the Club sponsors.
 Some projects go on for many years, some have even been ongoing since the inception of the Club, and some are of shorter duration.
 The project list is updated annually or as new projects are approved.
 The list below reflects the current set of active projects.

 Art Blooms at Annmarie Sculpture Garden & Arts Center

-The phrase Art In Bloom has been in use since the mid-1970s as the title of various exhibits held annually in art museums where garden Club members and other floral designers interpret visual art pieces with flower arrangements.
+The phrase Art In Bloom has been in use since the mid-1970s as the title of various exhibits held annually in art museums where Garden Club members and other floral designers interpret visual art pieces with flower arrangements.

 Calvert Garden Club started to sponsor an Art Blooms event at Annmarie Gardens starting in 2010.
 Over a weekend during July, the art pieces and the corresponding floral designs are on display.
-The CGC Project committee works with Annmarie to recruit floral designers, select the art pieces to be interpreted and oversees the installation and removal of designs.
+The CGC Project committee works with Annmarie to recruit floral designers, select the art pieces to be interpreted and oversee the installation and removal of designs.

 Books in Bloom at Calvert Libraries

 Using Art Blooms as an example, the Books in Bloom committee works with the Calvert County Libraries to select a theme, recruit floral designers and put on display designs inspired by books.
-The event usually takes place in early in March.
+The event usually takes place in early March.
 We usually also offer floral design demonstrations for the public during this event.
 It is conducted by some of our Club’s most experienced designers.

 Blue Star Memorial